-18 times as effective as non-personalised, sent-once-to-all emails, drip marketing can hugely improve your marketing’s effectiveness.
+18 times as effective as non-personalized, sent-once-to-all emails, drip marketing can hugely improve your marketing’s effectiveness.
 Let us repeat that – 18 times as effective.
 They can be less intrusive, low-cost, and an effective way to remind customers about your business.

 Table of Contents

-What is a drip campaign?
+What is a Drip Campaign?

 Automated marketing, automated email campaigns, lifecycle emails, drip campaigns; they all refer to the same thing.
 Drip campaigns are automated email campaigns which will deliver your communication over time – primarily through email and SMS but drip marketing can be used with other mediums - instead of sending them all at once.
 These automated campaigns can be useful for building relationships with your readers while ensuring each gets an optimal experience.